St. Paul's Parents' Association

-The St. Paul's School Parents’ Association supports the administration and the faculty through various activities for the mutual benefit of all in order to enhance and maximize the campus and community life of every student.
-Activities such as: parents’ nights, grade gatherings, parent receptions, Field Day, the Faculty/Staff Appreciation Luncheon, upper school coffee houses, middle school social events, lower and middle school closing programs, prom, various art program receptions, the Fun Run, holiday decorations around campus, the Diversity committee, Grandparents Day, Holiday Cheer, International Block Party, and others are funded through annual dues and monies raised through various activities throughout the year.
-The success of these well-liked events also depends heavily on parent volunteers.
+St. Paul's School Parents’ Association supports the administration and the faculty through various activities for the mutual benefit of all in order to enhance and maximize the campus and community life of every student.
+Activities such as: parents’ nights, grade gatherings, parent receptions, Field Day, the Faculty/Staff Appreciation Luncheon, Upper School coffee houses, Middle School social events, various art program receptions, the Fun Run, holiday decorations around campus, Grandparents Day, Holiday Cheer, International Block Party, and others are supported by the PA.
+The success of these well-liked events depends heavily on parent volunteers.

 The Parents’ Association meets several times each year in Fisher Hall and all are welcome.
 Please know there are always volunteer opportunities in all divisions of the school and it is never too late to sign up!